NoyemiK/Pimiko/README.md

 # Pimiko

 The simple Delmuncorp DM-82 ("PC-8801") text RPG Pimiko, for the Processing framework.
 Originally it functioned as a 3-hour project to help me teach myself how to program games, but I no longer recommend using this repository to help yourself learn Processing as of [commit fbe46cd](https://github.com/NoyemiK/Pimiko/commit/fbe46cd893bbd5e7aa1740ece300fea9cdc72e67).
-Instead, follow my [Mimiho project](https://github.com/NoyemiK/Mimiho) instead, which includes more of what a game programmer might want and less of what they might not.
+Instead, follow my [Mimiho project](https://github.com/NoyemiK/Mimiho), which includes more of what a game programmer might want and less of what they might not.

 You can still play and enjoy the game (and its code) as a relic of DelmunSoft history!